Skip to content

 The JSON format exposes the following settings:

 Minify: It allows to compress the entire JSON object in a single line.
-When disabled, the JSON text will be formatted for an easier readability.
+When disabled, the JSON text will be formatted for easier readability.

 Append Only: When enabled, CVEDIA-RT will export the data of multiple frames or events in a single file.
-This should be used in conbination with the Minify options to create a JSON log, where each row is an entry.
+This should be used in combination with the Minify options to create a JSON log, where each row is an entry.

 Note